likeajumprope/TOPS-Talk-about-Open-Software/README.md

 This repository contains the slides on Open Sofware that were given as part of the OLS TOPS Nebula program.

-This presentation was created using Quartp and reveal.js in R.
+This presentation was created using Quarto and reveal.js in R.

 To reproduce this presentaion, clone this repository and open Presentation.html in your browser.
 Alternatively, you can also render Presentation.qmd.
 See also sessionInfo.md for all requirements.